jccuevas/cpp-docs.es-es/docs/dotnet/set-stl-clr.md

 #### <a name="parameters"></a>Parámetros

-*right*<br/>
+*Correcto*<br/>
 Contenedor que se va a copiar.

 ### <a name="remarks"></a>Observaciones

-El operador miembro copia *directamente* en el objeto y, a continuación, devuelve `*this`.
-Se usa para reemplazar la secuencia controlada por una copia de la secuencia controlada a la *derecha*.
+El operador miembro copia *right* to `*this`the object y, a continuación, devuelve .
+Se utiliza para reemplazar la secuencia controlada con una copia de la secuencia controlada a *la derecha.*

 ### <a name="example"></a>Ejemplo